carolinaemanuele/Leet_Code/Leet_Code-20/Leet_Code-20_Step-by-step.md

 # LeetCode - 20.
 Valid Parentheses
 Solution step by step in python for the question 20.
 Valid Parentheses of Leet Code.

-# Description
-Given a string s containing just the characters '(', ')', '{', '}', '\[' and ']', determine if the input string is valid.
-An input string is valid if:
-- Open brackets must be closed by the same type of brackets.
-- Open brackets must be closed in the correct order.
-- Every close bracket has a corresponding open bracket of the same type.

 # Goal
 To solve this problem it is necessary to iterate the string *s* in order to detect whether the brackets have ordered pairs.